AB-CE/abce/doc/introduction.rst

 code and quickly explore different alternatives of a model.

 Execution speed is a secondary concern to the goal of rapid development.
-Execution speed is achieved by making use of multiple-cores/processors.
+Execution speed is achieved by making use of multiple-cores/processors and using C++ for background tasks.

 Secondly, the modeler can concentrate on programming the behavior of the agents and the specification of goods, production and consumption function.